gilesknap/k3s-minecraft/useful/deployed/monitoring/README.md

 extract the scrape_configs section from the yaml and merge in kubernetes-nodes-cadvisor. update the prometheus.values.yaml serverFiles section accordingly.
 (in this repo the kubernetes-nodes-cadvisor is already merged in).

+NOTE: there is already a kubernetes-nodes-cadvisor and you need to overwrite the existing one.

 redeploy with ``./deploy-monitoring.sh``